Falalop: Overview

 fringing reef up to 150 m wide, with a maximum elevation of 6.3 m above sea level.
-It has the largest population of the four inhabited islets of Ifalik, between 500 to 600 people.
+It has the largest population of the four inhabited islets of Ifalik, between 500 and 600 people.
 Falalop is separated from the Ulithi Atoll by a deep 400 m wide channel.

 Ulithi Airport is located on the island, as well as one of the three Yap State public high schools.

 Transportation

-The Ulithi Civil Airfield (IATA code ULI, FAA Identifier TT02) serves as the main air link with the rest of Federated States of Micronesia.
+The Ulithi Civil Airfield serves as the main air link with the rest of Federated States of Micronesia.
 Air services are provided by Pacific Missionary Aviation, although there are no regularly scheduled flights.